 Downloads

-Software and movies and still pictures are
+Software and movies and still pictures and lectures are

 available for downloading.
 They should be useable in several opearating systems.